 Take a comprehensive approach to reducing lameness by using injectable antibiotics to treat foot rot and consider using a vaccine pre-housing.
-Reducing foot-rot to a very low level before housing is important to avoid the spread of the foot rot bacteria in your buildings.
-It is also advisable to avoid routine trimming.
-Remember, lame ewes cannot graze or eat adequately to maintain body condition and this has a significant knock on effect on lamb birth weight and milk production.

-Managing your ewes correctly in the last eight weeks prior to lambing is one of the most critical stages in the sheep calendar, writes ADAS sheep consultant Kate Phillips.
+Reducing foot-rot to a very low level before housing is important to avoid the spread of the foot rot bacteria Managing your ewes correctly in the last eight weeks prior to lambing is one of the most critical stages in the sheep calendar, writes ADAS sheep consultant Kate Phillips.
 If things go wrong at this stage then lamb birth-weight could be low, lamb losses high, colostrum supplies and quality poor and subsequent lamb growth below target.
 Maintaining ewes in good health is equally important.